medjedovicm/nostrcheck-api-ts/readme.md

 When running with Docker on the fresh machine, the following NGINX config needs to be set

+In the file: **/etc/nginx/sites-available/default**
-File: \**/etc/nginx/sites-available/default*Execute the following code at once in the terminal, to update the NGINX config
+Execute the following code at once in the terminal, to update the NGINX config

 ```
 cat <<'EOF' >> /etc/nginx/sites-available/default